IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 });
 ```

+**The publisher is responsible for normalizing the phone number**.
+Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md#phone-number-normalization) for details on phone number normalization.

 The UID2 module will hash the phone number before sending the encrypted hash to the UID2 service.

-The publisher is responsible for normalizing the phone number.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md#phone-number-normalization) for details on phone number normalization.

-### Configure for hashed email
+### Configure for hashed email address

 Configure the UID2 module with a hashed email address: